THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 DO I NEED TO CARRY MY PASSPORT AROUND IN THAILAND?

-No, it’s not necessary to carry your passport where ever you go in Thailand.
-You do need to show your passport upon checking in to your hotel.
+No, it’s not necessary to carry your passport wherever you go in Thailand.
+You do need to show your passport upon checking into your hotel.
 It’s still your primary form of identification.

 You should carry black and white photocopies of your passport.
-And leave your passport inside hotel room safe or hotel’s safety deposit box.
+And leave your passport inside the hotel room safe or the hotel’s safety deposit box.

-Take photos of the same pages with your camera’s phone.
+Take photos of the same pages with your phone camera.
 And send a set to your email account as a precautionary backup.

-Legal drinking age in Thailand is 20 years.
-If you get carded a driver’s license or your country’s government issued I.D. card should be sufficient.
+The legal drinking age in Thailand is 20 years.
+If you get carded, a driver’s license or your country’s government-issued I.D. card should be sufficient.

 WHERE TO BOOK HOTELS AND HOSTELS IN THAILAND

 Thailand has some of the best quality hotels in the world.
 And most are surprisingly affordable.
-You’ll find quaint little bungalows by the beach for long stay.
-To luxurious 5 star hotels overlooking a river with a sunset.
+You’ll find quaint little bungalows by the beach for a long stay.
+To luxurious 5-star hotels overlooking a river with a sunset.

-The best website to book hotels in Thailand is with Agoda.com.
-I can also recommend Booking.com, but for booking hotels in Asia region, Agoda is better.
+The best website to book hotels in Thailand is Agoda.com.
+I can also recommend Booking.com, but for booking hotels in the Asia region, Agoda is better.

 VACCINES AND HEALTH